programmer-dream/whmcs_api/README.md

 # Other WHMCS setup items

 - Edit the email headers and footer to reflect Single Sign On links - Hover over the Setup tab and click General Settings. => Click on the Mail tab.
+- Modify 'New Account Information' Email template to remove any payment items and make sure links are correct

 # Server setup